An easy recipe for a simple breakfast, brunch or even dinner!

 - Chopped parsley and lemon slices for serving.

 - In a large pan, heat the oil and cook the sausages for 3-4 minutes.

-- Add the winter vegetables sauce and wait until it boils.
+Add the winter vegetable sauce and wait until it boils.

 - Reduce heat to a very gentle simmer.
 Make holes with a spoon and crack one egg in each hole.
 Add a pinch of salt over each egg.

 Cover and cook for 5-10 minutes or until eggs are cooked through, according to your preference.